 And that’s just in Philadelphia.
 One city.
-As a general rule, special needs children cannot get what they need in charters or private schools.
+Generally, special needs children cannot get what they need in charters or private schools.

 Many states will require you sign away FAPE if you accept one of these vouchers.
-So, if you try it for a few years and it’s not working, you have absolutely zero recourse as far as Due Process or seeking comp ed.
+So, if you try it for a few years and it’s not working, you have absolutely zero recourse regarding Due Process or seeking comp ed.

 Cyber charters–they don’t have a building.
 Everything is done online.
-There are huge financial advantages to not having to maintain buildings and transportation.
+There are substantial financial advantages to not having to maintain buildings and transportation.

-Yet, despite their advantages, it’s a myth that charters and privates out-perform public schools.
+Yet, despite their advantages, it’s a myth that charters and privates outperform public schools.
 And cyber charters?
-Some studies indicate that cyber charters do so poorly at educating students, it’s like they didn’t even attend school!
+Some studies indicate that cyber charters do poorly at educating students; it’s like they didn’t even attend school!

 You don’t need a voucher for charters.

-If you want all the perks of being a private school….well, then you need to be a private school.
+If you want all the perks of being in a private school, well, then you need to be in a private school.
 NO tax dollars.

-Looking at the big picture, voucher programs and deregulated charters are a terrible idea for our kids.
+Looking at the big picture, voucher programs, and deregulated charters are terrible for our kids.
 Our kids will lose.
 They will.

 We have qualified school staff.

-If you believe that school choice, as it is presented to us today, is the answer, you are essentially saying, “Our public schools are run so poorly and mismanagement is so widespread, the only answer is to further siphon money from public schools to private interests.”
+If you believe that school choice, as presented to us today, is the answer, you are essentially saying, “Our public schools are run so poorly and mismanagement is so widespread, the only answer is further to siphon money from public schools to private interests.”

 How does that make sense?

 She’s terrible for public education.
-She has stated publicly that she donates money (almost $10 million to Trump campaign) for the reason that she wants to have influence on what happens in this country.
+She has stated publicly that she donates money (almost $10 million to Trump’s campaign) because she wants to influence what happens in this country.
 Here is what she told the New Yorker: